andrey-chorniy/App-Growth-Engine-UI-Android/README.md

 # Use the Invitation Plug-in

-Popup must be added to an existing Activity within your app.
-If you have multiple Activities within your Android App, you will have to decide which Activity will host the Popup component.
+InvitationUI must be added to an existing Activity within your app.
+If you have multiple Activities within your Android App, you will have to decide which Activity will host the InvitationUI component.
 Once you have determined the host Activity, you will need to modify the Activity Java source as follow:
 * Define a class variable of type InvitationUI in the Activity class.
 Name the variable invitationUI.
 * Modify the <code>onCreate()</code> within your Activity to initialize the tab variable.
 In the AgeUI constructor, you will need to pass 3 parameters:
 1. Host Activity